-Summer is right around the corner!
-Join us for Summer Arts Camp ‘18 at Sebastopol Center for the Arts (SAC@SCA)!
+Summer Arts Camp ‘20 at Sebastopol Center for the Arts (SAC@SCA)!

 SAC@SCA is committed to providing a safe, engaging experience for youths of all ages.

 Our program is designed to build meaningful relationships with the arts- and we believe in the importance of investing in children’s imagination and creativity.